Barbaras Timeline

 • 1034 30th St: between W. Pemberton Ave. and Center St. No longer standing.
 6-7 blocks from West Medford Ave. (plate 139, 1910)

-539 Van Buren St. Henry McCrory Policeman
+949 Van Buren St. (fmr 539) Henry McCrory Policeman

-• Moves up the street to 539 Van Buren St., one of the two buildings owned by Elizabeth F. Bradley.
-Henry and daughter, Josephine, lived with Bradley for over 20 years.
+• Henry and Josephine will live with Bradley for over 20 years.
 It can be deduced that Bradley may have been a surrogate mother to Josephine, she later left money in her will to Josephine.

 1906 r.
 454 29th7 David Barbaras brewer